hyryel/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 </figure>

 ### StaleDataHandling.Reanticipate
 If `StaleDataHandling` is set to `StaleDataHandling.Reanticipate`, stale data is treated the same way as any other server data updates.
 The value is rolled back, `ShouldReanticipate` is set to true, and the [`OnReanticipate` event](#onreanticipate-event) fires.
-In typical client prediction systems, this generally involves replaying the player's input from the time of the incoming data to now, which results in re-performing the switch to red.
+In typical client prediction systems, this generally involves replaying the Player's input from the time of the incoming data to now, which results in re-performing the switch to red.

 <figure>
 <ImageSwitcher